Sustainable Zoning and Development Controls

 8:00 a.m.–12:00 p.m.

 Lunch (on your own)

 1:30 p.m.–3:00 p.m.

-James Duncan, FAICP, is a prominent urban planning and growth management practitioner.
+James Duncan, FAICP, is one of America's leading urban planning and growth management practitioners.
 During his four-decade career, he has worked with more than 200 cities, counties, regions, and states to create a series of award-winning comprehensive plans and development codes.
-A past president of APA, Duncan coauthored Growth Management Principles & Practices, published by APA Planners Press.
+A past president of APA, Duncan coauthored the Growth Management Principles & Practices, published by APA Planners Press.